Bridgit-SPC/Grants-Program/applications/metaweb-book.md

 ### Team Code Repos

-We do not have code Github repositories.
-Bridgit is a contributor to the Presence Browser project but it is a private repository on bitbucket
+Bridgit DAO does not have code Github repositories.
+Bridgit is a contributor to the Presence Browser project, which has a private repository hosted on Bitbucket.

-Please also provide the GitHub accounts of all team members.
-If they contain no activity, references to projects hosted elsewhere or live are also fine.
+Here are the Github accounts:
 - https://github.com/rieserstern
 - https://github.com/bridgitbrowser